project-ida/notes/Deep strong coupling.md

 \label{eq:superradianttransition}
 $$

 In the extreme case when $\Delta E/\hbar\omega \rightarrow \infty$ then Eq. $\ref{eq:superradianttransition}$ represents a boundary of what's called a superradiant phase transition (detailed in [2015 by Hwang et.al](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.180404)).
-When you go above this critical coupling, the system undergoes a phase change where the lowest energy state is not with zero field quanta but a finite number of them.
+When you go above this critical coupling, the system undergoes a phase change where the lowest energy state involves a non-zero amount of field quanta.
+In other words, above this threshold the TLS freely exchanges energy with the field and the usual restrictions around having a matched TLS and field are not important.
+Superradiant phase transitions have been discussed for much longer times [in relation to the Dicke model](https://en.wikipedia.org/wiki/Dicke_model#Superradiant_transition_and_Dicke_superradiance) and we'll come back to look at this later on.

 ### Relativistic phonon nuclear coupling

 For acoustic phonons, we choose a notation $\omega \equiv \omega_A$.
-From notes on `Coupling constants in nuclear physics`, we derived:
+From notes on [Coupling constants in nuclear physics](https://github.com/project-ida/notes/blob/main/pdf/Coupling%20constants%20in%20nuclear%20physics.pdf), we derived the relativistic phonon nuclear coupling as:

 $$
 \frac{U}{\hbar \omega_A} = \sqrt{\frac{2}{N}} \sqrt{\frac{\Delta E}{M c^2}} \sqrt{\frac{\Delta E}{\hbar \omega_A}} \times 10^{-3}